nanichintu/Sql_project/README.md

 3. Practice querying with JOINs, aggregations, and filtering to answer business questions.
 4. Extend the project by adding new tables such as payments, reviews, or discounts.

----

-If you want, I can also provide **SQL scripts** for creating tables and sample queries for this project.
-Just let me know!